MAGICGrants/so-simple-theme/funds/google_groups_template.md

 Replies are not enabled to protect the privacy of voters.
 If you have questions, please email info@magicgrants.org.

 No action is needed for voting at the moment.
+We will email instructions later.

 Thanks!